k-box/k-box/docs/developer/testing/test-instance.md

 ## Fair usage of the Test instance

-The test instance has been created in order to test a feature before it can be added to the current `development`. **You can only test one source code branch at a time**.
+The test instance has been created in order to test a feature before it can be added to the current development of the next release, which happen in the `master`.

+Is very important to remark that **Only one source code branch can be tested at each deploy**.

 If someone triggers a new test you will loose your work on the test instance.

-> Only one feature/issue branch can be tested at time

 ## Triggering the test instance for a source code branch